Akshay1125/defi-app/README.md

 - **Truffle:** Used to develop, compile, and deploy the Solidity smart contract.
 - **Metamask:** Integrated to enable users to connect their wallets securely.
 - **Ethers:** Used to interact with the Ethereum blockchain and the smart contract.
+- **Ganache:** Used to generate a seperate Test Network and private key for account.

+##Points To Remember:
+- You will need to create react app first
+- Download Metamask Extension and create a test network Ganache UI.
+- Connect your metamask account to your frontend.
+- Install Ganache and generate private keys.
+- Use these Keys to import an account with test amount.
+- Install Truffle suite, details provided below.
+- Create smart contract and deploy it on other command line server using commands=> (truffle compile) & (truffle migrate).
+- Include your functions now.
+- You are good to go.

 ## Installation and Usage